prioritizr/aoh/README.md

 produce Area of Habitat data.

-    Area of Habitat data created using a range of different datasets.
+    Area of Habitat data are created using a range of different datasets.
-    Depending on which datasets are used, please cite the aoh package and the relevant datasets using:
+    Depending on which datasets are used, please cite the aoh package and relevant data using:

       Hanson JO (2021) aoh: Create Area of Habitat Data.
 R package version 0.0.0.99999.
 Available at https://github.com/jeffreyhanson/aoh.